samsz2018/CiCd-deploy/README.md

 # cicd-deploy
-This is new content update from local PC Github desktop
+This is cicd from Github pushed